Jeejeejeelis/ballTracking/README.md

 3. Add HSV filter to look for ball color for additional detection.
     - If circle detected, then ball should be green.

 4. HoughCircle expects hollow circle -> hollow my masked ball by finding the perimeters of it!

+5. My HoughLines is not working correctly...
+Or the draw function...